MARC Report Features

 · With Batch Mode, you can run MARC Report’s unique error checking against an entire file of records and get a customizable report of all of the cataloging and coding problems in that file.
 A good use for this report would be to send it to your record vendor to request a fixed file.

-all of this error-checking is available in a manner that is completely
+error-checking is available in a manner that is completely customizable

 We have tried to design a program that is so easy to use that simply clicking ‘Run’ will provide all the information that many libraries might need.
 For example, if you receive vendor records in a file, MARC Report can be configured so that just double-clicking on the file will provide you with a thorough cataloging analysis of the records in the file.